rgyani/mobile-number-keypad-problem/README.md

 will run in constant time.<br>
 The Space complexity is however O(N), however, if we hardcode the formula above, we can use just two arrays of size 10

-Both the solutions are presented in the Solutions.java file
+Both the solutions are presented in the attached Solution.java file